 - Determine the tax due by subtracting the tax paid from the net amount payable.

-- Provide details of tax payments made under section 140B and payments of Advance Tax/Self-Assessment Tax/Regular Assessment Tax not claimed in the earlier return.
+- Provide details of tax payments made under section 140B and payments of Advance Tax/Self-Assessment Tax/Regular Assessment Tax that were not claimed in the earlier return.

-- Note that certain credits or reliefs may not be allowed again under section 140B(2).
+- Note that certain credits or reliefs may not be re-claimed under section 140B(2).

 Conclusion